lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Identification of Credentials {#id_cred}

-ID_CRED_R and ID_CRED_I are transported in message_2 and message_3, respectively, see {{asym-msg2-proc}} and {{asym-msg3-proc}}.
-They are used to identify and optionally transport credentials:
+The ID_CRED fields, ID_CRED_R and ID_CRED_I, are transported in message_2 and message_3, respectively, see {{asym-msg2-proc}} and {{asym-msg3-proc}}.
+We use the notation ID_CRED_x to refer to ID_CRED_I or ID_CRED_R.
+Requirements on ID_CRED_x applies both to ID_CRED_I and to ID_CRED_R.
+The ID_CRED fields are used to identify and optionally transport credentials:

 * ID_CRED_R is intended to facilitate for the Initiator retrieving the authentication credential CRED_R and the authentication key of R.

 * ID_CRED_I is intended to facilitate for the Responder retrieving the authentication credential CRED_I and the authentication key of I.

-ID_CRED_x may contain the authentication credential CRED_x, but for many settings it is not necessary to transport the authentication credential within EDHOC.
+ID_CRED_x may contain the authentication credential CRED_x, for x = I or R, but for many settings it is not necessary to transport the authentication credential within EDHOC.
 For example, it may be pre-provisioned or acquired out-of-band over less constrained links.
 ID_CRED_I and ID_CRED_R do not have any cryptographic purpose in EDHOC since the authentication credentials are integrity protected.

 EDHOC relies on COSE for identification of credentials and supports all credential types for which COSE header parameters are defined including X.509 certificates ({{RFC9360}}), C509 certificates ({{I-D.ietf-cose-cbor-encoded-cert}}), CWT ({{cwt-header-param}}) and CWT Claims Set (CCS) ({{cwt-header-param}}).